Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 |A court order requires the subscriber or any other individual to provide insurance coverage for an eligible child of the subscriber.||Yes||Yes||Yes|

 |Subscriber or dependent enrolls in or loses eligibility for Medicaid or a state Children’s Health Insurance Program (CHIP).||Yes||Yes||Yes|

 |Subscriber or a dependent becomes eligible for a state premium assistance subsidy for PEBB health plan coverage from Medicaid or a state CHIP.||Yes||Yes||Yes|

 |Subscriber or dependent enrolls in or loses eligibility for Medicare, or enrolls in or terminates enrollment in a Medicare Advantage Prescription Drug plan or Medicare Part D plan.||No||Yes||Yes|

 |Subscriber’s or dependent’s current health plan becomes unavailable because the subscriber or enrolled dependent is no longer eligible for a health savings account (HSA).||No||Yes||Yes|

-For more details, see PEBB Program Policy 45-2A and refer to Washington Administrative Code (WAC):
+For more details about the changes you can make during these events, see PEBB Program Policy Addendum 45-2A and refer to Washington Administrative Code (WAC):

-From November 1–30 each year, you can make changes to your PEBB Program account that will take effect January 1 of the following year.
+From November 1 to 30 each year, you can make changes to your PEBB Program account that will take effect January 1 of the following year.

 During open enrollment you can:

-During open enrollment you can make changes online using My Account.
+During the PEBB Program's annual open enrollment you can make changes online using PEBB My Account.
 You can: